zalando/postgres-operator/docs/reference/cluster_manifest.md

   custom Docker image that overrides the **docker_image** operator parameter.
   It should be a [Spilo](https://github.com/zalando/spilo) image.
 Optional.

+* **spiloRunAsUser**
+  sets the user ID which should be used in the container to run the process.
+  This must be set to run the container without root.
+By default the container runs with root.
+This option only works for Spilo versions >= 1.6-p3.

+* **spiloRunAsGroup**
+  sets the group ID which should be used in the container to run the process.
+  This must be set to run the container without root.
+By default the container runs with root.
+This option only works for Spilo versions >= 1.6-p3.

 * **spiloFSGroup**
   the Persistent Volumes for the Spilo pods in the StatefulSet will be owned and writable by the group ID specified.
 This will override the **spilo_fsgroup**